samstav/simpl/docs/DSL.md

             - 'os': ['debian', 'redhat']
 The name+key/value syntax allows for requiring more than one of the same resource (ex. log and data mysql databases) as well as adding additional constraints, etc....

 provides: array of resource_type:interface entries (array can be represented in YAML with entries preceded with dashes).
-For example, let's say we get a CLoud Sites API that provides a "site" resource.
+For example, let's say we get a Cloud Sites API that provides a "site" resource.
 Site could provide:
 - database: mysql
 - application: php